-Research shows mixed effects of teacher reprimands on student behavior (see overview by Gable, Hester, Rock, & Hughes, 2009).
-For example, a small study during a summer school with 18 students with behavioral and academic difficulties (Sherrill, O'Leary, Albertson-Kelly, & Kendziora, 1996) found that the more consistently the teacher reprimanded, the less disruptive students were (specifically regarding callouts).
+Research shows mixed effects of teacher reprimands on student behavior (see overview by Gable et al., 2009).
+For example, a small study during a summer school with 18 students with behavioral and academic difficulties (Sherrill et al., 1996) found that the more consistently the teacher reprimanded, the less disruptive students were (specifically regarding callouts).
 This study showed that consistent reprimanding did not negatively affect overall participation or hand-raising.
-However, other researchers have found that teacher reprimands can cause students to engage in verbal or physical aggression (Van Acker et al., 1996) and escape-motivated behaviors (Shores et al., 1993), such as acting out in order to be removed from the classroom during math instruction due to low math ability.
-More recent findings have also suggested potentially negative outcomes associated with the use of reprimands including positive correlations with students' problem behavior (Downs et al., 2019; Kodak, Northup, & Kelley, 2007) and teachers' emotional exhaustion (Reinke et al., 2013), and negative correlations with students' on-task behavior or engagement (McComas et al., 2017).
+However, other researchers have found that teacher reprimands can cause students to engage in verbal or physical aggression (Van Acker et al., 1996) and escapemotivated behaviors (Shores et al., 1993), such as acting out to be removed from the classroom during math instruction due to low math ability.
+More recent findings have also suggested potentially negative outcomes associated with the use of reprimands including positive correlations with students' problem behavior (Downs et al., 2019; Kodak et al., 2007) and teachers' emotional exhaustion (Reinke et al., 2013), and negative correlations with students' on-task behavior or engagement (McComas et al., 2017).
 However, there is a lack of longitudinal studies examining the impact of teacher reprimands on student disruptions and engagement.
 Given some differences between past research findings, as well as the lack of predictive studies using longitudinal data, further evaluation of the effects of reprimands on students' classroom behavior is warranted to help fill a gap in the literature.